zammad/zammad/BREAKING_CHANGES.md

 ⚠️ If you previously used a local `.ics` file path, host the file on an HTTP server and update the calendar's iCal feed URL accordingly.

+### Exceptions::UnprocessableEntity error is deprecated in favor of Exceptions::UnprocessableContent

+Exceptions::UnprocessableEntity will be removed in Zammad 8.0

 ## 7.0

 ### MySQL support removed, database related application settings deprecated